| A History of Crow-puting My father, a retired electrical engineer, took up personal

 expecting.
 After all, O-scalers for years have been telling me I should do something

 for them.
 I suspect as word gets around we'll sell a few more of these.
+I had always thought that the power of the Internet was its

 ability to connect products to the masses.
 If you manufactured something that